Using your WD Elements hard drive for both your home Mac and work Windows PC means.

 Worried about clicking Erase?
 Don’t.
 As the next windows shows you a bunch of things you need to do first.

-This time you select the file system format of ExFAT.
+This time from the format option list.
+You select the file system format of ExFAT.

 Choose the Scheme as GUID Partition Map as you did before.

 Click on Erase on the bottom right hand corner of the pop up window.

 And in a few minutes your WD Elements drive is ExFAT formatted.
 And ready for you to use on your Mac and your Windows platform.

 Your WD external hard drive shows up on your Mac’s desktop.
 You’ll find the name you gave it under its drive icon.

 Now your entire WD Elements external hard drive is in a format both computers can use.

 You can create folders.
 Copy files from your Mac onto your Elements drive.

 Plug your Western Digital Elements drive into your PC.
 Work on documents on the drive and put docs from your PC onto the drive.